Flexyduck/flexyduck.github.io/README.md

 Purpose: This README will describe the practical steps of how to host and format a resume using GitHub Pages

 Hosting your resume online is the first step into entering a new job market with new job opportunities in technology.
-Github is a great site to use to host this new resume but before we begin the tutorial of how to host a resume, we fitst ask:
+GitJub is a great site to use to host this new resume but before we begin the tutorial of how to host a resume, we fitst ask:

-###What is GitHub?
+###  _What is GitHub?_

+Github is software that XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX partnered with out sister webiste: *GitHub Pages*